MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ## Programming language selection

 Selecting the right programming languages and frameworks is a critical design decision.
-While this decision is driven by the skill set or standardized technologies within an organization, it's essential to evaluate the performance, resilience aspects, and overall capability of different languages and frameworks.
+This decision is often mainly driven by the skill set or standardized technologies within an organization.
+However, it's essential to evaluate the performance, resilience aspects, and overall capability of different languages and frameworks.

 ### Design considerations